JyotinderSingh/Multithreading/README.md

 - [Daemon threads - To allow your application to exit without being blocked due to some thread running in the background](./src/com/jyotindersingh/ThreadCoordinationDaemon.java)
 - [Joins - How to guarantee that a thread upon which we depend, completes its work by the time we expect it.](./src/com/jyotindersingh/ThreadCoordinationJoins.java)

+ ## Performance Optimization
+ ### Performance measures in Multithreading:
+ - Latency - The time to completion of a task.
+Measured in time units.
+ - Throughput - The amount of tasks completed in a given period.
+Measured in *tasks/time unit*

+ **Optimizing for Latency**
+ - [Image Processing](./src/com/jyotindersingh/ImageProcessing.java) - We run an image recolouring algorithm over an image in both a sequential and a multithreaded scenario and demostrate the performace gains achieved with the help of more threads.